The Amazing World of Gumball: Continuation

-At the 2023 Annecy International Animation Film Festival, a seventh season of The Amazing World of Gumball was announced to be in production, with no release date confirmed yet.
-An EIDR listing would reveal that the seventh season would have 40 episodes.
-At the following year's festival, details on the seventh season were revealed, including the announcement that it was now under full production, and a preview of the episode "The Burger", which will open the season, was showcased.
-It was announced that the season would release by 2025.
-In June 2025, a release date of 28 July 2025 was confirmed.
-Another set of episodes is set to be released on 22 December 2025.
+At the 2023 Annecy International Animation Film Festival, a seventh season of The Amazing World of Gumball was announced to be in production, initially without a confirmed release date.
+An EIDR listing revealed that the seventh season would have 40 episodes.
+At the following year's festival, Warner Bros.
+Animation showcased the project during their slate presentation, confirming it had entered full production and previewing the premiere episode, "The Burger".